Constructive Dismissal – Should I Resign?

 Should you be considering resigning, or lodging a letter of grievance to enter the grievance procedure, it is likely due to something that your employer has done (act), or failed to do (omission).
 A [breach of the employment contract] may lead to an employee resigning and claiming “constructive dismissal” in an Employment Tribunal.

 Lodging a letter of grievance and then resigning obviates the very purpose of the grievance procedure.
 It does not provide the employer an opportunity to put things right.
 You need to look at your situation from the Employment Tribunals prospective.
 The Judge will likely take a ‘dim view’ if you lodge a grievance letter and then just resign.
 The employer would draw inference against you, due to the fact you had failed to provide it an opportunity to remedy any [breach] it potentially may have made.

-Employment Tribunals receive about five thousand claims a week, albeit this figure is down now due the introduction of fees in June 2013.
+Employment Tribunals receive about five thousand claims a week, albeit this figure was down due the introduction of fees in June 2013, which has been overturned by the supreme court in 2017.
 Therefore, the Employment Tribunal does not want to be burdened with needless claims, which could otherwise have been resolved had the grievance procedure been allowed to run its course.
 So, unless you have exhausted every avenue [prior] to lodging your Employment Tribunal claim, it would be far better to be seen to be “acting reasonably,” and either (i) wait twenty-eight days from the date you lodge your letter of grievance, or (ii) allow the grievance procedure to exhaust itself.

 This accomplishes two things: